Conference Secretary Ms Teri Zhang

 Prof. Mingcong Deng, Tokyo University of Agriculture and Technology, Japan

 Prof. Deng is a member of SICE, ISCIE, IEICE, JSME, IEEJ and the IEEE(SM).
 He specializes in three complementary areas: Operator based nonlinear fault detection and fault tolerant control system design; System design on thermoelectric conversion elements; Applications on smart material actuators.
-Prof. Deng has over 450 publications including 150 journal papers, 15 books (or chapters), in peer reviewed journals including IEEE Transactions, IEEE Press (for books) and other top tier outlets.
-He serves as a chief editor for International Journal of Advanced Mechatronic Systems, The Global Journal of Technology and Optimization, and associate editors of 6 international journals, including with IEEE journal.
+Prof. Deng has over 470 publications including 170 journal papers, 15 books (or chapters), in peer reviewed journals including IEEE Transactions, IEEE Press (for books) and other top tier outlets.
+He serves as a chief editor for International Journal of Advanced Mechatronic Systems, The Global Journal of Technology and Optimization, and associate editors of 6 international journals, including with IEEE journals.
 Prof. Deng is a co-chair of agricultural robotics and automation technical committee, IEEE Robotics and Automation Society; also a chair of the environmental sensing, networking, and decision making technical committee, IEEE SMC Society.
 He was the recipient of 2014 Meritorious Services Award of IEEE SMC Society.

 Conferenc Secretary: Ms Teri Zhang